wikimedia/mediawiki-extensions-WikibaseLexeme/README-dev.md

 Make sure your local dependencies are up-to-date by running `composer update`, then run `composer outdated --direct` to check that direct dependencies are up to date.
-There are no special cases to take into account here, and most of the time, there are few enough libraries to upgrade that no grouping is necessary.
+Most of the time, there are few enough libraries to upgrade that no grouping is necessary.
+The following dependencies are special cases that should potentially be ignored:

+- giorgiosironi/eris: Needs to stay on 0.14 until we drop support for PHP < 8.1 (1.0.0 requires PHP >= 8.1).